neurotechuoft/MindType/README.md

 [2] https://www.ncbi.nlm.nih.gov/pubmed/12853169

+#### Development status: Work In Progress

 ## Hardware necessary:
 OpenBCI Cyton.
-(The board works with Muse as well, but you would need to use P300 instead of motor imagery)
+(The keyboard works with Muse as well, but you would need to use P300 instead of motor imagery)

 ## Setup